“The most powerful tool we have as developers is automation.”

-Git is an open source, distributed and the most popular software versioning system.
+Git is an open-source, distributed and most popular software versioning system.
 It allows you to track changes in your file and, by using it you can easily coordinate the work among your team.
 With Git, organizations can develop branching versions of the code to experiment without compromising the entire project.

 Key Features of Git includes:

 - Supports Pull Request.

 - Separate branches of source code can be merged through Git.

 - Slack can be integrated with either GitHub or Bitbucket.